Free Research Preview. DrugChatter may produce inaccurate information.

 Q: Is heightened flexibility a common side effect of Lipitor?

-Q: Can I experience improved flexibility while taking Lipitor?
+Q: Should I consult with my healthcare provider if I experience increased flexibility while taking Lipitor?

-Q: Can I stop taking Lipitor if I experience heightened flexibility?
+Q: Can I stop taking Lipitor if I experience increased flexibility?

-A: No, it's not recommended to stop taking Lipitor without consulting your healthcare provider.
-They can help you determine if the side effect is related to the medication and provide guidance on how to manage it.
+A: No, you should not stop taking Lipitor without consulting with your healthcare provider.
+They can help determine the cause of the increased flexibility and recommend appropriate next steps.

 DrugPatentWatch - Make Better Decisions